Twins vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has 88 hits with 11 doubles, a triple, 14 home runs and 13 walks.
-He has driven in 42 runs with three stolen bases.
+- Bichette has 89 hits with 11 doubles, a triple, 14 home runs, 13 walks and 43 RBI.
+He's also stolen three bases.

 Bichette Recent Games